 At 25% of the exam, this chapter deserves the most study time of any section.
 Key areas to master:

-- Custody: Who can hold client assets, commingling prohibition, prompt delivery of securities
+- Custody: Commingling prohibition, segregation of client assets, and prompt delivery of securities

 - Discretion: Written authorization required, time/price discretion exception